Petrelll/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 # A script that prints the result of POWER divided by DIVIDE, followed by a new line

 # A script that displays the result of BREATH to the power LOVE

+# A script that converts a number from base 2 to base 10